andlyu/random-text-gen/README.md

 ### Conclusion
 The clauses turn out being all right, however when connecting multiple clauses, they become too illogical.
 It could be solved by adding more parameters to the vocab files, but I thought that using NLP to create the text files would be much more efficient.

+## Disclaimer
+Sorry that much of the code uses bad practices.
+Much of it was writen before I knew what to do and what not to do.

 ### Citations<br/>
 I used SympleNLG for creating the sentences out of the words that I fed to it.